We've been featured in:

 Estimating Medical Misdiagnosis Payouts

-There are up to two heads of a successful medical negligence claim.
-The first is general damages, which compensates for the medical negligence.
-The second is special damages, which we will discuss in more detail in the next section.
+There are up to 2 heads of a successful medical negligence claim.
+The first is general damages, which compensates for the unnecessary harm you suffered.
+The second covers the financial loss caused by that harm and is known as special damages, which we will discuss in more detail in the next section.

 In the table below, we have provided guideline compensation brackets for different types of harm.
-To do this, we used the Judicial College Guidelines (JCG).
-Medical negligence solicitors and other legal professionals can use the JCG to help them value the general damages head of claim.
+To do this, we sourced those brackets from a publication called the Judicial College Guidelines (JCG).
+Medical negligence solicitors and other legal professionals can use the JCG to help them value general damages.

 Types Of Special Damages You May Be Awarded